w3c/adapt/explainers/navigation-and-content-tools-for-agents-using-well-known-destinations.md

 However, there's a fundamental challenge: while these AI agents excel at working with structured APIs, the vast majority of websites (70-80%) don't provide APIs for the functionality users actually need.
 This forces agents to fall back on brittle web scraping techniques that break whenever sites update their designs.

-This explainer proposes extending the [Well-known Destinations](well-known-destinations.md) approach to bridge this gap through **Semantic Web Tools** - standardized software components that enable reliable website navigation using semantic identifiers rather than fragile technical selectors.
+This explainer proposes extending the [Discoverable Destinations](discoverable-destinations.md) approach to bridge this gap through **Semantic Web Tools** - standardized software components that enable reliable website navigation using semantic identifiers rather than fragile technical selectors.

 Instead of AI agents looking for contact information using fragile selectors like "find the element with class `.contact-info`", they would use semantic identifiers to say "navigate to the 'contact' destination".
 This semantic approach works consistently across all compliant websites, creating reliable digital experiences.